9 Most Popular Hairless Cat Breeds

-Hairless cats are not completely hypoallergenic, despite popular belief.
-Most people with cat allergies are allergic to their saliva and dander, not their hair.
+Despite popular belief, hairless cats are not completely hypoallergenic.
+Most people with cat allergies are actually allergic to cat saliva and dander, not their hair.

 Some allergy sufferers do report they react less to hairless cats.
 This may be because hairless cats are bathed more regularly and the saliva and dander are removed from their skin.